OEKO-TEX® New Regulations 2021

 New and updated limit values

-In this context, STeP by OEKO-TEX® MRSL has also been expanded to include titanium dioxide (TiO2) for respirable sized particles.
+In this context, OEKO-TEX® STeP MRSL has also been expanded to include titanium dioxide (TiO2) for respirable sized particles.
 OEKO-TEX® has been part of a ZHDC team that recently published the first ZDHC White paper on air emissions.
-As part of the harmonization process, OEKO-TEX® has tightened the Sulphur dioxide (SO2) limits for air emissions from solid and liquid fuels as part of STeP by OEKO-TEX®.
+As part of the harmonization process, OEKO-TEX® has tightened the Sulphur dioxide (SO2) limits for air emissions from solid and liquid fuels as part of OEKO-TEX® STeP.
 Overall, the strict requirements for residues in textile materials also lead to a lower impact on the environment, employees and consumers.

 New substances under observation